 Man City's clash at Everton postponed due to multiple COVID-19 cases

-City announced on Christmas Day there had been four positive tests at the club for players Kyle Walker and Gabriel Jesus and two staff members.
+City had already announced on Christmas Day there had been four positive tests at the club for players Kyle Walker and Gabriel Jesus and two staff members.

-LONDON - Manchester City's Premier League visit to Everton on Monday was postponed after multiple new positive tests for coronavirus were detected at City, the club confirmed.
+LONDON, United Kingdom - Manchester City's Premier League visit to Everton on Monday was postponed after multiple new positive tests for coronavirus were detected among Pep Guardiola's squad.

+City had already announced on Christmas Day there had been four positive tests at the club for players Kyle Walker and Gabriel Jesus and two staff members.

 "Based on strong medical advice the Premier League, in consultation with both clubs, have decided to postpone the fixture," City said in a statement.

-City announced on Christmas Day there had been four positive tests at the club for players Kyle Walker and Gabriel Jesus and two staff members.

-"After the latest round of COVID-19 testing, the club returned a number of positive cases, in addition to the four already reported on Christmas Day," City's statement added.
+"After the latest round of COVID-19 testing, the club returned a number of positive cases, in addition to the four already reported on Christmas Day.

 "With the security of the bubble compromised, there posed a risk that the virus could spread further amongst the squad, the staff and potentially beyond."

-City are due to face Chelsea away in the Premier League on Sunday and Manchester United in the League Cup semifinals on 6 January.
+They are due to face Chelsea away in the Premier League on Sunday and Manchester United in the League Cup semi-finals on January 6.

+"I think we all sensed this next period might be a tough one with what's been happening pre-Christmas with COVID in general," said Chelsea manager Frank Lampard with Sunday's clash now in doubt.

+"I think the Premier League and clubs have done a great job to keep football going in difficult circumstances, so let's hope we can keep it going."

 It is just the second time that a Premier League match has been postponed due to COVID-19 since the 2019/20 season resumed in June.